benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

 excerpt: ""
 ---

 You may have noticed two parallel efforts at modernizing the way government approaches technology taking foothold in the Beltway over the past several months: 18F and the US Digital Service (USDS).
 Although similar on paper, the two approach the challenge with two very divergent goals: one was created to ship culture and the other was created to ship confidence.
+It's the age-old saga of [geeks versus suits](http://ben.balter.com/2014/12/18/geeks-and-suits/).

 ### A long time in the making